-- MBA 500 (Essentials for MBA Success) or MBA550 (Onboarding) lays the groundwork for team development by providing team leadership exercises, behavioral assessments, team contracts, and tools for moving forward. - MGT 501 (EAMBA/PMBA/FlexMBA) or MGT551 (EMBA) addresses interpersonal and organizational communication, leadership, motivation, managing groups, and influencing the behavior of others. - Team Check-In Session with guidance from Student Success staff and consultants will help you build awareness of your team's strengths and challenges, so you can take action to improve team functioning.
+- MBA 500 (Essentials for MBA Success) or MBA550 (Executive Learning Journey) lays the groundwork for team development which may include team leadership exercises, behavioral assessments, team contracts, and tools for moving forward. - MGT 501 (EAMBA /FlexMBA) addresses interpersonal and organizational communication, leadership, motivation, managing groups, and influencing the behavior of others. - Team Check-In Session with guidance from Student Success staff and consultants will help you build awareness of your team's strengths and challenges, so you can take action to improve team functioning.